streamshub/flink-sql-examples/recommendation-app/README.md

 In the statement above we are assigning the results of the join between the clickstream and product inventory to the `clicked_products` view, so we can reference it in later queries.
 The `TEMPORARY` clause in the `CREATE` statement refers to how Flink will persist the metadata about this view and is linked to Flink Catalogs that we won't cover here (you can read more about Catalogs in the [docs](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/catalogs/)).

-Now we have the product category information in the clickstream we need to get all products, in that category, that are in stock and mark weather the user purchased them or not.
+Now we have the product category information in the clickstream we need to get all products, in that category, that are in stock and mark whether the user purchased them or not.
 To do that we can `JOIN` the enriched clickstream on the product inventory table, where the categories match, to get all products in that category.
 This allows us to also pull in the stock level and ratings.
 We can then take this set of products from the same category and `LEFT JOIN` on the sales records table.
-This will pass through all entries from the category, weather they have been purchased or not and allow us to have a new `purchased` column for any products the the user has brought in the past.
+This will pass through all entries from the category, whether they have been purchased or not and allow us to have a new `purchased` column for any products the the user has bought in the past.
 We can then filter out any items that are not in stock.

 We do the above operations using the statement below and create a `VIEW` for the results: